THIS ARTICLE IS NOT UPDATED WITH CURRENT OFFERS. TO REVIEW THE UPDATE ARTICLE, CLICK HERE.

 While you can earn cash back with the Freedom Flex, you can also use your points for travel.
 This is even more valuable if you have the Chase Sapphire Preferred or Chase Sapphire Reserve.
 Because Chase Freedom Unlimited, Sapphire Preferred and Sapphire Reserve are all part of the Chase Ultimate Rewards program, you can transfer points between the accounts.
 Once points are in a Sapphire account, you can transfer 1:1 to a host of airline and hotel partners.

-Earning potential in the first year could easily reach $1,100 or 110,000 Unlimited Rewards (!!!) if you receive the sign-up bonus and maximize your quarterly bonus categories and grocery spend.
+Earning potential in the first year could easily reach $500 or 50,000 Ultimate Rewards if you receive the sign-up bonus and maximize your quarterly bonus categories.
 You can easily increase that amount by taking advantage of travel, dining or drugstore bonus categories.
-Any way you look at it, there is serious value here!
+Any way you look at it, there is serious value here for a no annual fee card!

 My spending habits have changed, and my travel has greatly decreased as a result of COVID-19.
 It is nice to see Chase responding to its customers needs and offering a competitive new card.
 Since I am currently back under 5/24, I anticipate adding the Freedom Flex to my portfolio very soon.
 If you are over 5/24, you can consider a product change from one of Chase's other cards, including Freedom or Freedom Unlimited.
+While it is a bummer that they took away the 5% on all grocery spend, this card continues to be a great earner to top off your Chase Ultimate Reward earning.
 It's hard to imagine a better lineup of earning potential on a card with no annual fee.